Kevin-Pember/programming_knowledge_base/pages/Set - Python.md

 - #[[Python]]
 - Use
-	- This object is a
+	- This object is a implementation of a set in Discrete Mathematics
+- Implementation
+	-